willsowerbutts/unacpm/README.txt

 mark the space as being in use and prevent other systems from trying to use it.

 If UNA CP/M finds partitions of any other type it will regard them as being in use by some foreign operating system and will avoid using that space entirely.
 This ensures that CP/M does not overlay slices over another operating system's data.
+In other words, the first sector occupied by a foreign partition marks the end of the space that UNA CP/M will use if no CP/M partition is present.

 If that all sounds complex, don't panic!
 Here are the common scenarios:

-You have a disk that you use with RomWBW, containing no MBR partition table:
+ * You have a disk that you use with RomWBW, containing no MBR partition table:

 You don't need to do anything, it will be compatible with UNA CP/M. UNA will store slices starting from LBA 0 across the entire disk.

-You have a blank disk that you want to use with UNA CP/M and optionally other operating systems: Write an MBR partition table to it, put a partition of type 0x32 anywhere on the disk.
+ * You have a blank disk that you want to use with UNA CP/M and optionally other operating systems:

+Write an MBR partition table to it, put a partition of type 0x32 anywhere on the disk.
 UNA CP/M will exclusively use that partition.
 If you allocate space to other operating systems, UNA CP/M will never use that space.

-You have a disk that you use with RomWBW which contains an MBR partition
+ * You have a disk that you use with RomWBW which contains an MBR partition
+   table:

-table: UNA CP/M will use all the space from the start of the disk up to the start of the first "foreign" partition.
+UNA CP/M will use all the space from the start of the disk up to the start of the first "foreign" partition.
 If you've left unpartitioned space at the start of the disk, it will use this.
 If you've created a "protective" partition to stop other operating systems writing to this space, make sure it is type 0x05 or 0x0F so that UNA CP/M ignores it rather than regarding it as "foreign".

-You have a disk that you use with RomWBW and you want to use a type 0x32 partition to contain your data: This is a little more complex as the RomWBW slices start at LBA 0 but you cannot create a partition that includes LBA 0.
+ * You have a disk that you use with RomWBW and you want to use a type 0x32 partition to contain your data:

+This is a little more complex as the RomWBW slices start at LBA 0 but you cannot create a partition that includes LBA 0.
 You need to copy the slices off onto another disk, create the partition, and then copy the slices back into the partition.
 Under Linux you would do:

  $ dd if=/dev/sdx bs=8320k count=16 of=/tmp/cpmslices
  $ fdisk /dev/sdx        # create new partition, type 0x32, for UNA CP/M